nikkilocke/AccountServer/AccountServer/help/banking.md

 ### Transfers

-Transfers are used to transfer money between accounts - e.g. between a current and deposit account, or to a stockbroker account.
+Transfers are used to transfer money between accounts - e.g. between a current and deposit account, or to an investment account.
 Just choose the account from the drop-down list, and enter the date and amount.

 ## Importing statements